 Having a clear and stable workflow makes your process as seamless as a well-oiled machine.

 Great inventory management software should support your manufacturing business so that it can accomplish the best practices that we covered.
 And while QuickBooks Online lacks support modules like assemblies and BOM, it does have a feature to update inventory levels to mimic the changes for an assembly item.

 QuickBooks Online also has bundles, a collection of products and services that are grouped and sold together.
 This feature can be used when you don't need to transfer and track the finished products before they are sold.
 Bundles are an excellent alternative for assemblies.

 If you already own a QuickBooks Online account, there are third-party applications within QuickBooks that allow you to create assembly and group item transactions through the apps menu.
 All you need to do is type in a related keyword in the search option to locate the specific app you’re looking for.
 Note that while these apps are worth checking out, they do come at an extra price.
 Finally, the option of getting the enterprise version is also open to you—though we do recommend that you should identify and consider if it's the right fit for your business.

 Here at Sweet, we have partnered with Intuit and created robust integrations with QuickBooks Online and Intuit’s other desktop-based accounting products, so that you can use them with our highly rated B2B eCommerce portal and inventory software.
-To find out how we can help your business with implementing QuickBooks, request a demo with us today.
+To find out how we can help your business with implementing QuickBooks, start your free trial today.